Dearborn, Michigan: Public libraries

 Dearborn Public Library includes the Henry Ford Centennial Library, which is the main library; and the Bryant and Esper branches.

 Dearborn's first public library opened in 1924 at the building now known as the Bryant Branch.
 This served as the main library until the Ford library opened in 1969.
 In 1970 what became known as the Mason building was classified as a branch library.
 The library was renamed in 1977 after Katharine Wright Bryant, who developed a plan for the library and campaigned for it.

 Around April 1963 the Ford Motor Company granted the City of Dearborn $3 million to build a library as a memorial to Henry Ford.
-Ford Motor Company deeded 15.3 acre of vacant land for the public library to the city on July 30, 1963, the centennial or 100th anniversary of Henry Ford's birth.
+The company deeded 15.3 acre of vacant land for the public library to the city on July 30, 1963, the centennial or 100th anniversary of Henry Ford's birth.
 The Ford Foundation later granted the library an additional $500,000 for supplies and equipment.
 On November 25, 1969, the library was dedicated.
-Library employees have occupied the building since its opening; originally only the library had offices in the building.
-In 1979 the library staff gave up the western side's meeting rooms, and the City of Dearborn Health Department occupied those rooms.
+Originally only the library had offices in the building but in 1979, the library gave up the western side's meeting rooms for the City of Dearborn Health Department.

-The Esper Branch, the smallest branch, is located in what is known as the Arab residential quarter of the city.
-The library has about 35,000 books, entertainment and educational videocassettes, music CDs, children's music cassettes, audio books, and magazines.
-Newspapers are also available.
-It features many Arabic-language books, newspapers, and videocassettes for Arabic-speaking residents.
-This library was dedicated on October 12, 1953.
+The Esper Branch, the smallest branch, is located in what is known as the Arab residential quarter of the city, dedicated on October 12, 1953.
 Originally named the Warren Branch, this structure had replaced the Northeast Branch, which opened in a storefront in 1944.
-In October 1961 it was named after city councilman Anthony M. Esper.
+In October 1961, it was named after city councilman Anthony M. Esper.

 Post office

 During the years 1934 to 1943, during and after the Great Depression, murals were commissioned for federal public buildings in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.
 They often featured representation of local history.
-In 1938 artist Rainey Bennett painted an oil-on-canvas mural for the federal post offices in Dearborn titled, Ten Eyck's Tavern on Chicago Road.
+In 1938 artist Rainey Bennett painted an oil-on-canvas mural for the federal post offices in Dearborn titled Ten Eyck's Tavern on Chicago Road.